The Role of Probiotics in Autoimmune Disease Management: An Ayurvedic Perspective

 1. Modulating the Immune System

-Probiotics can help modulate the immune system by promoting the production of regulatory T cells, which help control immune responses and prevent the immune system from attacking the body’s own tissues.
-Certain strains of probiotics have been shown to reduce the activity of pro-inflammatory cytokines, which are often elevated in autoimmune diseases.
+Probiotics promote the production of regulatory T cells, which help suppress inappropriate immune responses, preventing the immune system from attacking the body’s own tissues (Gosalbes et al., 2011).
+Some strains of probiotics also reduce the activity of pro-inflammatory cytokines, which are elevated in many autoimmune conditions (Kang et al., 2013).

 2. Reducing Inflammation

-Chronic inflammation is a hallmark of autoimmune diseases.
-Probiotics can help reduce inflammation by producing short-chain fatty acids (SCFAs) like butyrate, which have anti-inflammatory properties.
-SCFAs also help maintain the integrity of the gut barrier, preventing harmful substances from entering the bloodstream and triggering immune responses.
+Chronic inflammation is a key feature of autoimmune diseases.
+Probiotics can reduce inflammation by producing short-chain fatty acids (SCFAs), such as butyrate, which have anti-inflammatory properties (Gonzalez-Rodriguez et al., 2019).
+SCFAs also strengthen the gut barrier, preventing harmful substances from entering the bloodstream and triggering immune reactions.

 3. Enhancing Gut Health